 6. Oatmeal

 Oatmeal is a good snack for dogs.
-It’s a great source of fiber, which makes it ideal for dogs with bowel irregularity issues.
+It’s a great fiber source, making it ideal for dogs with bowel irregularities.
 Before you serve oatmeal to your dog, cook it thoroughly.

 7. Peanut butter and peanuts